How to Launch a Website for Your Photography Business

 • About – People want to connect with YOU, the human behind the business!
 But don’t harp on about your history or the cliched stuff, always relate it back to your ideal client so you can start building a meaningful relationship.

-• Service page/s – You should have pages dedicated to each service you provide.
+• Service page/s – You should have pages dedicated to each photography service you provide.
 For example, if you offer Wedding and Family Photography, create two separate pages to spell out each service and tailor your language to each audience.

 • Portfolio – You gotta walk the talk, right?!
 Editorial, moody or alternative, share your favourite client galleries to show off your photography style and approach.